SAP/cf-cli-java-plugin/README.md

 cf install-plugin java
 ```

-The releases in the community repository are older that the actual releases on GitHub, that you can install manually, so
+The releases in the community repository are older than the actual releases on GitHub, that you can install manually, so
 we recommend the manual installation.

 ### Manual Installation of Snapshot Release